shanglimin-dl/robo_imitate/README.md

 </br>

-Robo imitate projekt allow you:
-- Data collection in real and simulated environmet (check here)
-- Diffusion Policy model training and (check here)
-- Evaluation trained model
+The Robo Imitate project allows you to:

+-Collect data in both real and simulated environments.
+Learn more here -Train a Diffusion Policy model.
+Learn more here -Evaluate the trained model.
+Learn more here

 >[!IMPORTANT]